SapientGuardian/LibPacketGremlin/README.md

 Nearly all XML documentation descriptions for packet fields were taken from Wikipedia.

-Most of the test data for 802.11 decryption use packets collected by @drspangle.
+Most of the test data for 802.11 decryption use packets collected by [Daniel Smullen](http://www.daniel-smullen.com/).

 Most of the code for wireless decryption was either inspired by or directly ported from the Aircrack-ng project.